 Remember that while the window of opportunity for a rescue is very brief (only four minutes), the response time for an off-site rescue team may be considerably longer.
 After four minutes have lapsed, the victim could suffer brain damage or die.
 In some emergencies, rescuers may have even less than four minutes to act.
 Other situations may allow more time.
 To make sure your confined rescue plan is effective, make sure you:

+Pre-planning will ensure that the emergency service is capable, available and prepared.
 If the employer relies on an off-site rescue service, the employer must contact the provider to verify they are available to conduct rescue operations if requested.
 The verification task is usually assigned to the entry supervisor.
 If the off-site rescue service indicates for any reason that it would be unable to respond to a rescue summons, entry must not be authorized unless and until an adequate back-up rescue service is arranged and confirmed.

 If the worker is physically able to use rescue equipment (safety retrieval line, rope, wristlets, etc.), rescuers may choose not to enter the space.
 Instead, they can provide appropriate equipment and assistance necessary to bring the worker out of the space (a non-entry rescue).
 In situations in which the worker is unresponsive, atmospheric hazards are extremely high, or significant time has elapsed before rescuers arrive at the site, emergency rescue personnel may decide that the risks associated with entering outweigh the potential for a successful rescue.
 If this is the case, rescuers may elect not to go into the confined space until conditions warrant a safe entry.